 - Crédit Lyonnais was acquired by Crédit Agricole in 2003 and is now known as LCL (Le Crédit Lyonnais).

 - Crédit Mutuel Group – A leading player in the banking sector in France with a market share of 17.3% of credits and 15% of deposits.
 The Group serves over 11 million customers.

 - Groupama – An international insurance group based in Paris, France.
 With over 38,000 employees, it serves over 16 million customers.
 Groupama is number one mutual insurance company in France.

 - HSBC France – A subsidiary of HSBC Holdings plc, UK.
 It provides a full range of banking and financial services to its customers including retail, corporate, investment and private banking and insurance.
 As of June 2011, the company had over US$324.0 billion in total assets.

 - La Banque Postale – A postal French bank established on 1 January, 2006.
 It operates as a subsidiary of La Poste.
 As of March 2014, Banque Postale had deposits of over $400.0 billion.

 - Natixis – A French corporate and investment bank created in November 2006.
-The two main shareholders, Groupe Caisse d'Epargne and Banque Populaire, together own more than 70% of Natixis.
+Groupe Caisse d'Epargne and Banque Populaire are the two main shareholders of Natixis.

 - Oddo & Cie – Oddo & Cie is developing its activities in the two complementary fields of investment banking and capital management.
 The Group's ambition is to provide clients with its market expertise.
 Following the acquisition of Banque d’Orsay, Oddo & Cie has entered into exclusive negotiations to acquire Banque Robeco, Groupe Robeco's private banking arm.